 This article explains the existing default roles in the system, how to assign default roles to users, and create new custom roles.

-User roles are formed based on the set of permissions that grant users different authorization rights within the application.
+User roles are formed based on permissions that grant users different authorization rights within the application.
 These authorization rights convey different levels of access.

 There are four default roles in the system:

-- “Student” -A basic user that can take assigned tests, surveys, and training courses, and view/print personal certificates.
+- Student -A basic user who can take assigned tests, surveys, training courses, and view/print personal certificates.

 Each role has its code.
 Role codes are required for loading users through an Excel file.
 They link users you want to load with existing roles in the application.
-You can edit or remove each role in the system by selecting the pen and trash icon in the “Action” column.
+You can edit or remove each role in the system by clicking the three dots next to the role you want to edit and clicking on the pen and trash icon.

 - Enter the role name (e.g., Question Manager, User Group Manager), which is a mandatory field, and optionally add a description.

 - Each assigned permission defines actions a role can perform.
-Select the permissions from the list, and click on the “Create” button to create a new role.
+Select the permissions from the list, and click the Create button to create a new role.